Ally Bank Review: The Best Online Banking and More

 Ally Bank vs. Chime

-Ally and Chime are both digital banks that offer a high APY of 0.50% for savings accounts.
+Ally and Chime are both digital banks that offer a high APY for savings accounts.
 Ally’s product lineup is much more extensive than Chime’s, but Chime’s ATM network is bigger, with access to more than 60,000 fee-free ATMs for Spending Account customers.

 Even if an online-only bank isn’t entirely appealing to traditional bank customers, some might be swayed by Ally’s competitive APY rates and 24/7 customer service and give the bank a chance.

-- Is Ally a high-yield savings account?
+- Is Ally Bank a reputable bank?

-- Is Ally a safe bank?
+- Is Ally Bank a bank?